Stream Restoration Project Improves Surry Co. Recreational Hub

 Harris said the area surrounding the river had become unsafe.

 “We actually had to tape it off with a barrier to prevent anyone from getting near the stream,” he said.
 “And it was several hundred feet that we restored, and it was right in the main part of the park.
 Sediment is the biggest pollutant in North Carolina, and this river system was contributing a large amount”.

-Byers said the changes will improve aquatic habitat, restore floodplain connectivity and boost the biological health of the waterway.
+Project Engineer, Jake Byers said, “the changes will improve aquatic habitat, restore floodplain connectivity and boost the biological health of the waterway.”

 Nadia Ramlagan, Public News Service – NC